-Dr Paul Burke is an ARC DECRA Research Fellow and Associate Professor in the Discipline of Marketing and Deputy Director, Centre for the Study of Choice (CenSoC) located in UTS:Business.
+Dr Paul Burke is an Associate Professor in Marketing and Deputy Director, Centre for Business Intelligence & Data Analytics (BIDA) located in UTS:Business.

 In the not-for-profit sector, he has worked with the War Memorial, and the Australian, Powerhouse, Maritime, National and Melbourne museums to understand factors that impact museum visitation.
 He has also been involved in projects to understand issues of retention and attrition among early career teachers employed in primary and secondary schools.
 He has also worked with Electroboard to determine how Interactive Whiteboards are best utilised by school teachers.
 He has worked with Grain Growers to examine what characteristics of wheat are valuable to millers that buy Australian wheat.

-Paul is an outstanding contributor to University teaching and learning, particularly in the area of coordinating large classes, with awards from UTS in 2005 and 2010, with national recognition in the form of a Carrick Institute Citation in 2006 and a second in 2011 citation from the Australian Learning & Teaching Council (ALTC).
+Paul is an outstanding contributor to University teaching and learning, particularly in the area of coordinating large classes, with two awards from UTS, with national recognition in the form of a Carrick Institute Citation and a second citation from the Australian Learning & Teaching Council (ALTC).
 He is a co-author of Australasian Business Statistics with Ken Black and others, a leading text in the market.
-He was previously a lecturer in the Discipline of Marketing, University of Sydney.
+He was previously a lecturer in Marketing at the University of Sydney.

 He was a recipient of the ANZMAC Best Paper in Track Award for his work on ambiguous and meaningless features, the topic of his PhD dissertation.
 He is a graduate of the University of Sydney with a Bachelor of Economics (First Class Honours in Marketing).

 External links: Links to all publications at Google Scholar